SuperNOVAS v1.5

 Parameters

 dra[arcsec] Projected ffset position in the apparent true-of-date R.A. direction.
-E.g. The projected offset between two RA coordinates at a same reference declination, is δRA = (RA2 - RA1) * cos(Dec0)
+E.g. The projected offset between two RA coordinates at a same reference declination, is δRA = (RA2 - RA1) * cos(Dec0).

 ddec[arcsec] Projected offset position in the apparent true-of-date declination direction.